Permit Extension

 ))

-should be unique to the contract and chain to prevent replay attacks from other domains, and satisfy the requirements of CIP-712, but is otherwise unconstrained.
-A common choice for DOMAIN_SEPARATOR
+where DOMAIN_SEPARATOR is defined according to CIP-712.
+The DOMAIN_SEPARATOR should be unique to the contract and chain to prevent replay attacks from other domains, and satisfy the requirements of CIP-712, but is otherwise unconstrained.
+A common choice for DOMAIN_SEPARATOR is:

 DOMAIN_SEPARATOR = sha256(